-In considering investment proposals under the Clean Energy Innovation Fund, the CEFC shall consider and take into account the advice of the Australian Renewable Energy Agency (ARENA).
+In considering investment proposals under the Clean Energy Innovation Fund, the CEFC Board shall consider and take into account the advice of the Australian Renewable Energy Agency (ARENA).

-|1 Jul 2016||$200 million||The Board is to target an average return of at least the five–year Australian Government bond rate +1 per cent per annum over the medium to long term.
-Performance against this benchmark will be measured before operating expenses.||Clean Energy Innovation Fund Investments|
+|Up to $200 million||The CEFC Board is to target an average return of at least the five–year Australian Government bond rate +1 per cent per annum over the medium to long term.||Clean Energy Innovation Fund Investments|

 Established 2 May 2020.

 Concessional finance to support the growth of a clean, innovative, safe and competitive Australian hydrogen industry.

 In considering investment proposals under the Advancing Hydrogen Fund, the CEFC Board shall prioritise projects that promote the objectives of the National Hydrogen Strategy and that focus on one or more of the following: